Are you looking for a 3 day Banff itinerary? You came to the right place.

 January is regarded to be the coldest month.
 The temperature regularly goes down to -15° C (5° F), but at times the temperature may drop below the thirties Celsius (-22° F).

 Generally, the winter is long.
 Even in Spring, some parts of the parks in the Rocky Mountains remain buried under a blanket of snow.

 This season has its own charm.
 Some parts of the park are not open but this is compensated for by the wide range of fun and thrilling winter activities that take place around Banff and nearby Lake Louise.

-Here is a list of 16 best things to do in Banff in winter.
+Here is a list of the 16 best things to do in Banff in winter.
 Making a snowmobile tour was one of the most fun things we did in Banff during winter.
 Here you can read our full review on snowmobiling in Banff.
-If you love hiking, check out this post about the best winter hikes near Banff.
+If you love hiking, check out these posts about the best winter hikes near Banff and Canmore.
 For more tips about visiting the Rocky Mountains in winter, click here.

 Spring begins in March and ends in June.

 During Spring, daytime temperatures are very similar to those in autumn.
 However, a good amount of snow can be seen on the ground.
 Snow may fall as late as May and will not start melting before mid-April.

 The average high temperatures in the Spring range around 10-15° C (59° F).

 It is easy to get to Banff by car as the village is situated on the TransCanada Highway, this highway runs straight through the national park.